Connect with us

 Some of the units will be sold for Sh1 million.
 PHOTO | FILE

-“Through the Specially Permitted Procurement Procedure, the State Department for Housing and Urban Development wishes to invite investors for a joint venture to get into strategic partnership in developing (low cost units),” the state department said on Tuesday.
+“Through the Specially Permitted Procurement Procedure, the State Department for Housing and Urban Development wishes to invite investors for a joint venture to get into a strategic partnership in developing (low-cost units),” the state department said on Tuesday.

 The joint venture partners are expected to build another 13,336 housing units in various towns across the country under the affordable housing programme.